Only by accurate diagnosis and addressing underlying hormone imbalances, will the condition be corrected.

 The cosmetic effects on the skin are some of the more noticeable and distressing features, however, PCOS is a serious health condition that should not be ignored!
 The pattern of symptoms, which may also include infertility and weight gain, also carries an increased risk of heart disease, diabetes, and stroke.

 The key to overcoming various health conditions is recognizing a pattern of symptoms and addressing their root cause.
 Unfortunately many are often too busy taking care of others that they don’t pause to consider that some of their frustrating issues, i.e. acne, dark skin patches, and infertility, can be related and ultimately treated; such is the case with PCOS.

-Glancing at the list of symptoms, it is easy to see why depression, anxiety and a poor outlook on life, are frequent complaints.
-Note, the pattern of predominate features varies with race and age, and are also changeable within an individual.
+Glancing at the list of symptoms, it is easy to see why depression, anxiety, and a poor outlook on life are frequent complaints.
+Note, the pattern of predominant features varies with race and age, and are also changeable within an individual.

 - Skin tags